 –––

-(¹) GALILEO and the Apple mobile
+(¹) GALILEO and Apple mobiles

-(²) Read 2016 Year GALILEO as Beidou-3 China accelerates…
+(²) Read 2016 Year of Galileo as well as Beidou-3 China accelerates…

 –––